Summer Semester Dates Now Available for Tues. or Thurs. 1p-7p: August 24, September 14, October 12, November 9 and December 12

 required to attend the DEJ Deferred Dismissal Drug Program must receive a

-will not be admitted to class without a court issued document and photo
+will not be admitted to class without a court-issued document and photo

 identification.
 To